 Northwest School Of Knife Making

-If things go according to plan, Dan Erickson and I should be holding some classes this fall as we are getting the Little Giant hammer rebuilt and the press dies built.
+If things go according to plan, Dan Erickson and I should be holding some classes soon this January as we do now have the Little Giant hammer rebuilt and the press dies built.

 Over the past 20 years I have offered the Northwest Knife Making School here in Bothell, WA at my shop that was, until January of 2016, located in Country Village.